-I am a solicitor in the pensions and employment team.
+I am an associate in the pensions and employment team.
 I work across all of our sectors advising on all aspects of employment law.
 I aim to provide clients with pragmatic solutions.

 I have experience in all aspects of employment law including disciplinary and grievance processes, contracts of employment, handbooks, redundancy/restructures, the application of TUPE, collective consultation, discrimination, managing sickness absence, holiday pay, defending employment tribunal claims, settlement agreements and business immigration.